cfengine/documentation/reference/standard_library.markdown

 ## Feature

-To use these bodies, add
+To use these bundles, add

 ```cf3
 body file control